himanshumishra1309/gdsc_solution_challenge/README.md

 Welcome to our complete project repository!
 This guide will walk you through setting up the **Backend**, **Frontend**, **Flutter Mobile Application**, **Player Tracking System**, **Video Analysis System**, and the **AI-Powered Workout, Diet, and Recovery Plan Generator**.

+# Important Notice:
+Before checking the website, please run ```git pull``` to ensure you have the latest updates.
+Since the website is still under development, some content may change frequently.

 ---

 ## 📂 Repository Structure